 Person(s) acting with the Company’s authority can sign legally binding documents without a common seal.
 Let the party know that you will arrange for an authorised officer of the University to sign the document.
 See FAQ ‘Who can sign (execute) documents on behalf of ACU?’ for more detail.

-The OGC Briefing Sheet must be signed by an appropriate Head of Faculty or Department to show that the Faculty or Department is aware that the OGC has been engaged.
+The OGC Instruction Sheet must be signed by an appropriate Head of Faculty or Department to show that the Faculty or Department is aware that the OGC has been engaged.

 No. We receive a large number of requests for legal services, so it is important to contact us as soon as possible and provide us with as much information as possible.
 By doing so, we may be able to give your matter priority over other matters that are referred to us at a later date.
 We can also let you know if you need to provide us with additional documents or take other steps to progress your matter.
 Please try to avoid referring matters to us at the last minute, as this affects our ability to manage a high volume of urgent matters.